HMProgrammingClub/NYCSL/README.md

 NYCSL, or the New York Computer Science League, is a programming competition created for New York high schools students to compete against each-other while solving algorithmic computer science problems.

 Each month at midnight a new challenge is posted.
-Programmers in NYCSL have one month to upload as many solutions as they like; only the top score is counted.
+Programmers in NYCSL have one month to upload as many solutions as they like; only the top score is shown.
 Solutions are instantly graded and put up on both global and school-wide leaderboards.
 Problems are designed such that they are suitable for programmers of all skill levels; beginners are encouraged to participate.

 NYCSL.io was created by programmers [Josh Gruenstein](https://github.com/joshuagruenstein), [Luca Koval](https://github.com/G4Cool), [Ben Spector](https://github.com/Sydriax), and [Michael Truell](https://github.com/truell20).
-The project began during the defhacks("Winter",2015) hackathon by CSTUY at Facebook NY.
+The project began at the defhacks("Winter",2015) hackathon by CSTUY at Facebook NY.

 You may contact us at [contact@nycsl.io](mailto:contact@nycsl.io).